jjpickering10/CI-MS4-DragonEggWoodturning/README.md

 - Postgres requires dj_database_url and psycopg2, which is installed with `requirements.txt` file.

 - Under settings, reveal config vars.
 Configure config variables from `env.py` file excluding development variable.
-Add in `USE AWS = True`
+- - Add in `USE AWS = True`
+- - Add in `DATABASE_URL = <your value>`

 - Deploy tab and select github option